ballerina-platform/ballerina-distribution/examples/persist-get-by-key/persist_get_by_key.md

 #### Use the generated client API

-Using the generated client API, you can retrieve the record by key from the datastore.
+Using the generated client API, you can retrieve the record by key from the data store.
 The `get by key` resource method returns a record or error if no records are found for the given key.

 ::: code persist_get_by_key.bal :::